 Township subzone assignment map (PDF, 6 MB)

-The GIS shapefile (2 MB) is a zipped shapefile of the CMAP subzones with 2010 (forecast base estimate) and 2040 (forecast) data; this newer (September 2012) version also includes more current 2010 population and employment data based on the 2010 Census and updated CMAP employment estimates.
+The GIS shapefile (2 MB zipped, 9 MB uncompressed; revised October 2014) represents CMAP subzones with 2010 and 2040 (projected) population and employment.
 Subzone-level forecast data are the result of modeling procedures which mathematically express policies reflected in the GO TO 2040 Preferred Scenario; as such, they cannot be considered precise at any specific (subzone) location.
 These data are only appropriate for planning purposes when aggregated to larger areas.

 If you have questions regarding any of these documents, please contact us at email@example.com.